YiLimath/YiLimath.github.io/_pages/about.md

 (1) The Kähler minimal model program with applications to deformation problems;

-(2) I also study the structure of Kähler Calabi-Yau varieties and varieties with nef anti-canonical divisors;
+(2) Structure of Kähler Calabi-Yau varieties and varieties with nef anti-canonical divisors;

 (3) The boundedness problem in birational geometry and the moduli aspects of birational geometry;